RohanAlexander/telling_stories_with_data/_book/41-ijalm.md

     a.
 Median.
     b.
 Standard deviation.
     c.
 Variance.
-22. What is power (in a statistical context)?
+13. What is power (in a statistical context)?

 ### Tutorial

+Simulate some data that are similar to those discussed by @gould2013median.
+Then build a regression model.
+Discuss your results